wacncontent/CustomizeTool/removeCommentOutput/articles/vs-azure-tools-debug-cloud-services-virtual-machines.md

 ### To create a web project and a virtual machine for debugging

-1. In Visual Studio, create a new ASP.NET Web Application.
+1. In Visual Studio, create a new ASP.NET web site.

 1. In the New ASP.NET Project dialog, in the Azure section, choose **Virtual Machine** in the dropdown list box.
 Leave the **Create remote resources** check box selected.
 Click **OK** to proceed.